How to buy and short Novavax shares

 How to short Novavax shares

 You might think that the Novavax share price isn’t going to rise in the near future, in which case you can go short (sell).
 You’ll make a profit if your prediction is correct – ie the share price goes down – and you’ll make a loss if the share price goes up.
-Read more about going short on a stock or follow these steps:
+Follow these steps:

-You can sell your Novavax investment, or close your trade, if you want to lock in profits or limit losses.
+You can close your trade if you want to lock in profits or limit losses.
 Here’s how: